Are you interested?

-The Green Initiative Fund (TGIF) provides funding for projects which “green” our campus and reduce the college’s impact on the environment.
+In 2008 the ASPCC District Student Council proposed and passed an addition of $0.10 to their student activity fee - which is allocated to The Green Initiative Fund (TGIF).
+TGIF provides funding for projects which “green” our campus and reduce the college’s impact on the environment.
 TGIF allocates funds to projects that increase the amount of renewable energy used on campus, increase energy efficiency, and reduce the amount of waste created by our college.
-Portions of the fund will support education initiatives and student internships.
+Portions of the fund support education initiatives and student internships.
 TGIF is administered through a student majority governance board.

 Plan of Operation